vvenomer/SWbot/INSTRUCTION/README.txt

 3.
 	Time Zone Info.
 PDT is global server time.

-4. Energy Event
+4. Energy Event & Select Profile
 	Use Energy Event
 		Checked:
 			Overrides Use Energy Timer checkbox.
 Bot will use 1.
 Basic timer until energy used is greater or equal to Energy To Use Input box.
 		Unchecked:
 			Will use Use Energy Timer Checbox.
 	Energy To Use
 		Sets the limit of energy to use.
 	What to do later
 		Continue using Energy Timer:
 			will switch to Energy Timer after energy used is greater or equal to Energy To Use.
 WARNING! settings on gui will not be updated.
 To see what current settings are consult Section 5.
 		Stop will use Toggle to stop:
 			has the same effect as TOGGLE button.
 Will stop sending the tap events.
+	Select Profile
+		It will list all files in BOT_LOCATION/CFGs/.
+NO SPACES ALLOWED in filename.
+After selecting any of listed entries setting will update.

 5. Info Section
 	STATUS: